turnerlabs/airflow_stacks/aws/packer/airflow_websched_python3/README.md

 *** Please note that this airflow AMI is created with the following features in mind although all these subpackages are installed:
 - Celery as the worker task executor
-- RabbitMQ is the queue used for Celery
+- Elasticache is the queue used for Celery
-- RDS MySQL is the database used for both airflow and celery.
+- RDS MySQL is the database used for both airflow
-- Snowflake
+- Airflow logs are rotated out every night using logrotate since they get very large quickly
-- All airflow specific logs(webserver, scheduler, worker) will go to cloudwatch logs
+- Chrony to keep time up to date
-- Airflow logs are rotated out every night using logrotate since they get very large quickly.
+- Airflow services using systemd

 Here's the command line needed to build the AMI.